 Finally, between Trentino and Veneto regions are several valleys, and ski areas and resorts where you can have a luxury vacation with spectacular views.
 Holidays that are perfect for families, couples, experienced trekkers and climbers as well as beginners hikers.

-All the Dolomites region between Trentino and Veneto is a never-ending scenery of different natural landscapes.
+The Dolomites region between Trentino and Veneto is a never-ending scenery of different natural landscapes.